-- polycystic kidney disease: autosomal dominant polycystic kidney disease (ADPKD): hepatic cysts may be seen in ~40% of those with ADPKD 2.
+- autosomal dominant polycystic kidney disease (ADPKD): hepatic cysts may be seen in ~40% of those with ADPKD 2.

 They are typically round or ovoid in shape and have well-defined margins.
 The cyst wall is very thin or even imperceptible 5.

-On CT, a hepatic cyst demonstrates homogenous hypoettenuation (water attenuation) with around 0-10 HU.
-The wall is usually imperceptible, and the cyst does not enhance after intravenous administration of contrast material
+On CT, a hepatic cyst demonstrates homogeneous hypoattenuation (water attenuation) around 0-10 HU.
+The wall is usually imperceptible, and the cyst does not enhance after intravenous administration of contrast material.

 - T1: homogeneous very low signal intensity

-In instances of intracystic hemorrhage which is a rare complication in simple hepatic cysts, the signal intensity is high, with a fluid-fluid level, on both T1- and T2-weighted images when mixed blood products are present 2.
+In instances of intracystic hemorrhage, which is a rare complication in simple hepatic cysts, the signal intensity is high and heterogeneous, with a fluid-fluid level on both T1- and T2-weighted images when mixed-blood products are present 2.
 Also, elevated T1 signal can be seen in proteinaceous content.
 For both these circumstances, using imaging subtraction can be essential when assessing for the presence of enhancement.